 The preliminary report includes the preliminary recommendation to the G-BA.
 After completion it is first forwarded to the contracting agency as well as to the Foundation's Board of Directors, the Foundation Council and the Board of Trustees.
-In addition, as a further quality assurance step, the preliminary report is reviewed by one or more external reviewers with proven methodological and/or topic-specific competence (see Section 2.2.3).
 The preliminary report is usually published on the Institute's website 5 working days after it is sent to the contracting agency.